SilkRose/Pony/stories/metal-magic/metal-magic.md

 "We're going to go over the normal scrap procedure now.
 This is where ponies bring in scrap in large amounts, instead of by the pound, it's by the ton."

+Applebloom raised her hoof.

+"Yes, Applebloom," Iron called.

+"What's the point of recycling?"

+"great question.
+We recycle because it's better for the planet, and sometimes cheaper than extracting new metal out of the ground.
+Certain metals can be very hard to mine, so recycling makes the world a better place to live."

+Everypony nodded at her answer.